mokeyjay/Pixiv-daily-ranking-widget/README.en.md

 - Completely rewritten the frontend with more elegant animation effects.
 - Removed the dependency on Bootstrap for faster loading.
 - Switched to using the official PHP and Nginx packages.
+### Fixes
+- Some environment variables cannot be obtained normally in some cases
+- The scheduled task actually runs once every hour, not every half hour as stated in the documentation
 ### Other
 - Removed the `static_cdn` configuration option due to the removal of the dependency on Bootstrap.
 - Removed the invalid `Pngcm` and `Tsesze` image-hosting